 The first thing to recognize is whether you're suffering from anxiety or simply standard nervousness.
-There is a key difference between an anxiety disorder and feeling nervous in a normal everyday situation.
+There is a key difference between an anxiety disorder and feeling nervous in a "normal" situation.
 Take my anxiety test now if you haven't already to see if you may have an anxiety issue.

 There is "normal" nervousness.
 For example, if you're about to go on an interview, or a first date, or your boss has called you in for a reprimand, some nervousness is completely normal, and you're not suffering from an anxiety disorder necessarily - you're just dealing with the standard stresses of life.

 Other times you may be suffering from an anxiety disorder.
-If you have anxiety attacks or feel anxious all the time, you may have anxiety that needs a more long term cure.
-This may change the treatment recommendations, because that type of anxiety requires long term solutions.
-Still, consider the following tips to rapidly relieve anxiety.
+If you have anxiety attacks or feel anxious all the time, you may have anxiety that needs a more long-term cure.
+This may change the treatment recommendations because that type of anxiety requires long-term solutions.
+Still, consider the following tips to relieve anxiety rapidly.

 Drugs for Fast Anxiety Relief

 There are no safe drugs to cure anxiety fast, because drugs themselves require a prescription, interact with other medications, and often need to be taken as long as an entire year to be effective.
 There are some herbal supplements that may be effective.
 These include:

 Those three are the most effective herbs for relieving anxiety.
 It's still generally recommended to talk to a doctor before taking any supplements, no matter how safe, because they can interact with other medications.
 They should also never be taken with alcohol or with any other self-treatment.
 But those three are the most common herbs for relieving the anxiety experience.

 If you find yourself nervous in a specific situation, you'll find it's a bit harder to calm your nerves quickly.
 By specific situation, we're talking about things like: